Have Iran’s hard-liners lost the battle over women’s headscarves?

 The women-led protests that swept Iran last fall were brutally suppressed.
 But for a range of reasons – protesting the regime, reclaiming agency – women are ignoring laws requiring the hijab, creating a dilemma for hard-liners.

 In response, Iranian women burned their headscarves in public and let their hair down.
-And – as the protests widened, with women and men together at the barricades facing a crackdown that ultimately left more than 500 dead and 20,000 detained – they demanded the toppling of the Islamist regime.
+And – as the protests widened, with women and men together at the barricades facing a crackdown that reportedly left more than 500 dead and 20,000 detained – they demanded the toppling of the Islamist regime.

 “I went to a mall [with] tears in my eyes,” says the primary school teacher, who gives the name Neda, recalling her first moments of breaking Iran’s strict hijab rules.
 “I can’t describe the feeling of air going through my hair.”